tlswg/draft-ietf-tls-cert-abridge/README.md

 | **This Draft with opaque trained dictionary**        |                3000 |  562 |   931 |  1454 |
 | Hypothetical Optimal Compression                     |                   0 |  377 |   742 |  1075 |

-A more complete set of results and benchmarking scripts can be found in TODO.
+A complete table of results and benchmarking scripts can be found in [benchmarks](benchmarks/).

 ## Contributing